martinsson/BugsZero-Kata/README.md

 ## Advanced
 If you'e already accustomed this thinking this way, have a look at instructions-advanced.md

-# Next steps
+## Next steps
-A few pointers on typical weak design that is bug prone can be [found here](https://github.com/martinsson/BugsZero-Kata)
+A list of bug-patterns, common, mostly unnecessary weaknesses in design.

-Go use this on some other code base.
+Go use this on some other code base!

-The purpose is to experiment with design alternatives, so it is not necessary to refactor until perfection, and it is optional to use tests.
-The purpose of first explaining the problem in the design is to make sure that the new design is not just different but also adresses one or more specific problems.

-# Explanations of #BugsZero
+Give us some suggestions in the issues.

+# Resources on #BugsZero, the general part, not so much information on design techniques
 [15 min intro](https://www.youtube.com/watch?v=dUjie_IYFY8) or go for the [full presentation](https://www.youtube.com/watch?v=gQR1NlkgLZU)